 Is Indian food vegan aside from vegan curry?
 I think a lot of people believe India is super vegan-friendly.
 The short answer is: not always.
 Have you heard of ghee?
 The ubiquitous clarified butter that makes an appearance in so much vegan Indian food?
 Yeah, not vegan.
 Indians are also quite fond of dairy (and don’t understand that it’s not vegan!), something I find mind-boggling given how much they love their cows.
 I haven’t been back to India since I was in Goa in 2015, and I’m excited to be going back for a quick break from the Winter in a few weeks.
-I thought now would be a good time for asking my fellow travel bloggers what surprises hide for me in vegan India outside of vegan curry.
+I’ll be looking for the best beaches of Goa, but meanwhile, I thought now would be a good time for asking my fellow travel bloggers what surprises hide for me in vegan India outside of vegan curry.

 I’m packing light and mostly yoga pants (to be fair I’m also going to do a lot of yoga in India) and off to a vegan Indian food tour adventure!
 Is Indian food vegan?
 I shall let the pros answer…